Senator John McQaeda urges Syria military intervention

 Short URL: http://www.veteranstoday.com/?p=288886

 Posted by Veterans Today on Feb 16 2014, With 0 Reads, Filed under Editor, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.